CorwinMoyne/react-autocomplete/QUESTIONS.md

 ### 7. What's the difference in handling exceptions in promises, callbacks and async…await?

-In a promise we use the catch block to handle errors:
+In a promise we use the catch block to handle errors

 ```
 getData()